-My son, Noah, is two years old now.
-He is a happy, healthy, silly little boy and that is all that matters.
+Noah is now two years old and is a happy, healthy, silly little boy and that is all that matters.
 I love him so much, it is actually hard to describe.
-But to this day, I carry around what I call “MG” aka mom guilt.
+But to this day, I carry around what I call my “MG” aka mom guilt.

 I was watching TV recently and someone was giving birth and I started to cry.
 This often happens when I think about my own experience with Noah.
 My husband actually suggested to write about it to see if other moms feel the same way.
 So in honor of all those moms out there and releasing some of my own MG, I thought I would share our “planned” birth story.

 For the entire pregnancy, I was healthy and so was Noah.
 I had no problems and everything was routine.
 But in 2015, two days after Christmas.
 I noticed a change.
 Noah was pretty active in the womb, but all of sudden, I felt nothing.
 Something just didn’t feel right.
 I called the doctor and I immediately went into triage.
 After stress testing and ultrasounds, we discovered Noah had turned into a breech position, which was limiting his movement.
 What was this?
 And why did it happen?
 So of course, I freaked out and spent the next upcoming weeks Googling everything (I know, it’s my weakness).
 The doctors reassured us not to worry because most babies eventually turn on their own.
 They kept saying only 3-4% of babies are breech at birth, so most will turn on their own.

 Through my research, I learned that there are several types of breech positions, which means the baby is not head first in the womb.
 Noah was in the oblique position.
 His head was under my right ribs, bottom on my pelvis and feet under my left ribs.

 So from 32 weeks on, my husband and I were told that he will turn on his own, everything will be fine and they will continue to monitor his position.